darkrenaissance/darkfi/doc/src/spec/contract/dao/scheme.md

 for $∑ V$ can be verifiably encrypted.
 Likewise we do the same for the blind used to calculate $V_\t{yes}$.

-This allows DAO members to securely receive all secrets for votes on a proposal.
+This allows DAO members that hold the votes key to securely receive all secrets for votes on a proposal.
 This is then used in the Exec phase when we work on the sum of DAO votes.

 ```rust
 {{#include ../../../../../src/contract/dao/src/model.rs:dao-vote-params}}